Rules Training and Certification

 With the growth of competitive golf in Florida, the need for qualified Rules Officials continues to rise.
 The Florida State Golf Association frequently receives requests to provide officials for all types of competitions across the state.

-To address the need for more officials, the Florida State Golf Association is offering not only basic Rules of Golf seminars but also optional comprehensive Rules and Officials’ training for existing volunteers and golfers interested in becoming volunteers.
+To address the need for more officials, the Florida State Golf Association is offering not only basic Rules of Golf Workshops but also optional comprehensive Rules and Officials’ training for existing tournament volunteers and golfers interested in becoming tournament volunteers.
 The training provided will allow you to expand your competency in both the Rules of Golf and officiating techniques.

 FSGA Tournament Positions